-War in Europe and the Rise of Raw Propaganda
+War in Europe and the rise of raw propaganda

 – the West and Russia to sign a binding East-West security pact.

 These amount to a comprehensive draft of a peace plan for all of post-war Europe and ought to be welcomed in the West.
 But who understands their significance in Britain?
-What they are told is that Russian President Vladimir Putin is a pariah and a threat to Christendom.
+What they are told is that Putin is a pariah and a threat to Christendom.

-Russian-speaking Ukrainians, under economic blockade by Kiev for seven years, are fighting for their survival.
-The “massing” army we seldom hear about are the 13 Ukrainian army brigades laying siege to Donbass: an estimated 150,000 troops.
+Russian-speaking Ukrainians, under economic blockade by Kyiv for seven years, are fighting for their survival.
+The “massing” army we seldom hear about are the thirteen Ukrainian army brigades laying siege to Donbas: an estimated 150,000 troops.
 If they attack, the provocation to Russia will almost certainly mean war.

 In 2015, brokered by the Germans and French, the presidents of Russia, Ukraine, Germany and France met in Minsk and signed an interim peace deal.
-Ukraine agreed to offer autonomy to Donbass, now the self-declared republics of Donetsk and Luhansk.
+Ukraine agreed to offer autonomy to Donbas, now the self declared republics of Donetsk and Luhansk.

 The Minsk agreement has never been given a chance.
 In Britain, the line, amplified by Boris Johnson, is that Ukraine is being “dictated to” by world leaders.
 For its part, Britain is arming Ukraine and training its army.